 2 Tablespoons Cabot Butter-Unsalted

-A little bit of Vermont Spring Water (Got’s to come here to get it)
+A little bit of Vermont Spring Water (Got’s to come here to get

 Either use two small non-stick pans or one large non-stick pan.